amundmr/ecdh/README.md

-# WARNING
-*This sofware is not complete, and at the moment not functioning*

 # ecdh - ElectroChemical Data Handling

 edch provides easy solutions for simple handling of electrochemical data.
 Most emphasis is so far put on how to display the data using matplotlib.